 There are often more visa petitions filed for citizens of China, India, Mexico, and the Philippines than the number of visas available to those countries.
 People from those countries often have to wait longer for a visa.

-Current wait times can range anywhere from two to 24 years depending on your relative’s country of origin; your status in the U.S.; and the type of family relationship the immigration is based on.
-The wait is determined by your priority date and the visa bulletin.
+Current wait times can range from two to 24 years, depending on your relative’s country of origin, your status in the U.S., and the type of family relationship the immigration is based on.
+Your priority date and the Visa Bulletin determine the wait.

 - If your family member is immigrating from one of the countries listed at the top of the chart, find the priority date below that matches the preference category for your family member.